-The IFB will be publicly noticed for a minimum of two (2) consecutive days through local newspapers, local advertising, and trade papers that covers the entire service area, and sent to those listed on the FRWDB's prospective bidders' list and, upon request, all interested parties.
+The IFB will be publicly notified for a minimum of two (2) consecutive days through local newspapers, local advertising, and trade papers that cover the entire service area and sent to those listed on the FRWDB's prospective bidders' list and, upon request, all interested parties.

-At the FRWDB's discretion, there may be a mandated Bidders' Conference, for bidders to ask questions of FRWDB staff pertaining to the IFB process and/or the Statement of Work.
-If a bidder does not attend the Bidders' Conference, any bid submitted will not be accepted.
+At the FRWDB's discretion, a mandatory Bidders' Conference may be held, allowing bidders to ask questions of FRWDB staff regarding the IFB process and/or the Statement of Work.
+Bidders who do not attend the conference will not have their bids accepted.

 Clarification of the IFB will be made by written addendum only.
 Only duly authorized FRWDB staff may discuss and/or prepare the addendum to the IFB.
 Each entity that received an IFB and attended any mandatory Pre-Bid Conference may make a written request for an addendum.
+The

-The FRWDB will not be responsible for any other explanation or interpretation.
+FRWDB will not be responsible for any other explanation or interpretation.
 Written addendums will be emailed to all persons who have received an IFB.

 Sealed Bid Selection Basis: All bids received at the time and place stated in the IFB will be publicly opened and reviewed for qualification or disqualification.
-Generally, circumstances under which bids will be rejected or disqualified are:
+Circumstances under which bids will be rejected or disqualified are:

-- a.
-The bid is not submitted on time, - b.
-The bid does not meet all qualifying criteria, or - c.
-The bidder does not meet all of the requirements/specifications of the IFB.
+- The bid is not submitted on time, - The bid does not meet all qualifying criteria, or - The bidder does not meet all of the requirements/specifications of the IFB.